 If you wash your Alpaca clothes by hand, simply let the water run for the duration of the washing and rinsing to keep the same temperature.
 It is advisable not to wring or twist the garment after washing: simply and gently pressing to remove excess water will do the trick!

-It is also advisable to wear plastic gloves so as not to damage the wool with long nails, or jewellery.
+It is also advisable to wear plastic gloves so as not to damage the wool with long nails or jewelry.

 It is recommended to wash your wool clothes and accessories at the end of the season in order to protect them from mites that might invite themselves to taste your natural fibres.